 You may also set the argument as an environment variable

-DOCKER_BUILDKIT=1 environment variable needs to be set.
+DOCKER_BUILDKIT=1 environment variable needs to be set (unless you're using Docker Engine v24 or higher, which uses BuildKit by default).
 Additionally, complete build log output can be forced via

 BUILDKIT_PROGRESS=plain.
 Both of these environment variables can be set as follows:

 RUN --mount option, enabling mount directory caches for

 RUN directives.
 The following is an example that mounts debian packaging related directories, which can speed up fetching of remote package data.

 Mount cache targets may vary depending on the tool in use, and users are encouraged to investigate the directories that apply for their language and framework.

 You would adjust the cache directory for whatever application cache you have, e.g.